 The picture was markedly worse in Georgia.
 Between January and June 2016, there were 109 pedestrian fatalities across the state, compared to 90 fatalities during the same period of time in 2015.

-The Governor’s Highway Safety Association blames a number of factors for this increase in pedestrian fatalities.
-It identifies distracted driving which is now contributing to an increased number of accidents involving both motorists and pedestrians.
+The Governor’s Highway Safety Association blames a number of factors for this increase in pedestrian fatalities but being distracted tops the list.
+The GHSA identifies distracted driving to an increased number of accidents involving both motorists and pedestrians.
 It also blames distractions by pedestrians who are talking or texting on their smart phones when they walk into danger.

 The Georgia Department of Transportation has also been investing in traffic safety enhancements, including identifying high-risk bus stops, road safety audits focused on pedestrian safety, stronger analyses of pedestrian injury data based on hospital statistics, and reviews of infrastructure projects to make sure that all enhancements are in line with GDOT’s Complete Streets policy and accommodate pedestrians.